JoanDamia/Particle-System/README.md

 Index

 1. Introduction

 2. What is a Particle System and why it's important?

-2.1 Looking the past
+2.1 Origins

 2.2 Particle systems used nowadays

 2.3 The components

 2.3.1 The emitters

 2.3.2 The particles

-3. Our approach
-4. The structure
+3. The structure

-4.1 Particle system module
+3.1 Particle system module

-4.2 Particle class
+3.2 Particle class

-4.3 It’s all about memory!
+3.3 It’s all about memory!

-4.4 Let’s talk about pools
+3.4 Let’s talk about pools

-5. More parameters
+4. More parameters
-6. TODOs
-6.1 TODO 1 - Getting the emitter data
-6.2 TODO 2 - Let’s introduce the pool
-6.3 TODO 3 - Improving the pool
-6.4 TODO 4 - Color Interpolation & blending
-6.5 TODO 5 - Fire and Smoke
-6.6 BONUS CODE - Vortices

 7. Performance

 8. Improvements and further work

 9. References
-10. License

 ## 1. Introduction
 Particles are a key element in videogames, althought they may be unnoticed, they are those details that help the player get more deeply into the magic circle.
 They are also key on showing the quality of the product, with better or worse particle animations, and that's the most ironic thing, being just particles, apparently innsignificant elements, they manage to play a major role on the gameplay experience.
 Here I, Joan Damià, will explain you in detail what are particles and how to implement them in a 2D sdl game.